What is 'Tales Of The Moonsea'?

 Remaking to resolve some mechanical problem such as a corrupted

 character or a cleric with wrong domains is ok, and often a DM will help

 you remake in such cases.
-However, remaking to change character names,
+However, try to avoid remaking just to change character names,

-descriptions or build is frowned upon.
+descriptions or build.
 You have the possibility of

-experimenting with build outside the server, so making a wrong choice
+experimenting with builds outside the server, so making a wrong choice

 when leveling is not an excuse to remake.
 Remaking to completely change